Researcher Spotlight: Sami Malek, MD

 University of Michigan School of Medicine

-Dr. Malek, an Associate Professor at the University of Michigan School of Medicine, received a Chronic Lymphocytic Disease generally characterized by the overproduction of abnormal or immature white blood cells that circulate or are present in the blood.
-(CLL) Collaborative Grant from the Lymphoma Research Foundation (LRF) in 2012.
+Dr. Malek, an Associate Professor at the University of Michigan School of Medicine, received a Chronic Lymphocytic Leukemia (CLL) Collaborative Grant from the Lymphoma Research Foundation (LRF) in 2012.
 In conjunction with his collaborators, Drs.
-Rita Shaknovich and LRF Scientific Advisory Board (SAB) member Ari Melnick of Weill-Cornell Medical College, he has spent the past two years examining the tissue of CLL patients to measure The basic building blocks of heredity that are present in all cells.
-Genes are comprised of DNA and other materials. modifications that occur in CLL tumors due to a process called methylation.
-After first measuring the data using custom designed microarrays (a scientific tool that can analyze Abbreviation for deoxyribonucleic acid, an essential component of genes. samples for particular molecular patterns), the researchers analyzed the data and determined three distinct methylation patterns that indicated separate subgroups of CLL patients.
-Analysis of the patients associated with each subgroup determined that each had different clinical outcomes, with certain subgroups showing a faster rate of The term used if the disease worsens despite treatment (also called treatment failure). and thus requiring earlier treatment.
+Rita Shaknovich and LRF Scientific Advisory Board (SAB) member Ari Melnick of Weill-Cornell Medical College, he has spent the past two years examining the tissue of CLL patients to measure gene modifications that occur in CLL tumors due to a process called methylation.
+After first measuring the data using custom designed microarrays (a scientific tool that can analyze DNA samples for particular molecular patterns), the researchers analyzed the data and determined three distinct methylation patterns that indicated separate subgroups of CLL patients.
+Analysis of the patients associated with each subgroup determined that each had different clinical outcomes, with certain subgroups showing a faster rate of disease progression and thus requiring earlier treatment.

-CLL is an indolent (slow-growing) Abnormal cell growth that cannot be controlled by the body's natural defenses.
-Cancerous cells can grow and eventually form tumors. that may become more Lymphomas that are fast growing and generally need to be treated immediately.
-Also called intermediate-grade or high-grade lymphomas., and it can be difficult to determine at first diagnosis whether a patient will develop the more aggressive form.
+CLL is an indolent (slow-growing) cancer that may become more aggressive, and it can be difficult to determine at first diagnosis whether a patient will develop the more aggressive form.
 Dr. Malek and his collaborators hope their findings can help address this problem.
 “The unique signature of each subgroup may have utility as a biomarker to predict clinical outcome of CLL patients – findings that we would like to further test and validate in future studies,” Dr. Malek says.
 The project also uncovered common biological abnormalities in CLL tissue that may be potential targets for future novel therapies.